 N.B.
 When using the publication platform, it is necessary to submit the orders one publication at a time.
 In case your Cart contains files for more than one publication, use the Hold function to set a Hold for Later status for the materials not belonging to the first publication you intend to submit the order for.
 Once you have submitted the order for the first publication, you can transfer the materials for the second publication back to the Cart using the Move to Cart function.

-8. Reviewing the draft version of your publication and approving your order
+9. Review the draft version of your publication and approve the order

-You have to approve your order before it can be sent to the printing house.
-Upon approval you can review your publication via draft version generated in the platform for any e.g. typographical errors or things you wish to change in the content:
+You have to approve your order before it can be submitted to the printing house.
+Upon approval you can review the draft version generated by the platform for any typographical errors or things you wish to change:

-Within three working days, Unigrafia will send you electronic proofs (in pdf) of the complete publication by e-mail for checking.
-If you are using any other printing house, please ask the schedule for getting the proof.
+Unigrafia will send you the final proof within three working days after submitting the order.
+If you are using other printing house, ask the schedule for the proof.